 In the network at bottom, a person travelling from home to the city centre can depart at the right time for their work shift, because a bus is always coming soon.
 They needn't get to the work excessively early just because that's when the bus schedule dictates.
-They spend less time waiting for the bus and in other places they don't to be-despite the interchange.
+They spend less time waiting for the bus and their travel time is shorter, despite the interchange.